pangratz/ember-memento/README.md

     ...
 }

-// get the number of steps which can be reverted var numOfPossibleRedos = obj.get('redoCount');
+// get the number of steps which can be redone var numOfPossibleRedos = obj.get('redoCount');
 ```